-Download the following dependencies to be built, linked and included automatically by CMake where we require them.
+The above dependencies will be downloaded, built, linked and included automatically by CMake where we require them.
 The CMakeLists files that handle grabbing each of the following external dependencies can be found in the cmake/externals folder.
 The resulting downloads, source files and binaries will be placed in the

 build/ext folder in each of the subfolders for each external project.

 These are not placed in your normal build tree when doing an out of source build so that they do not need to be re-downloaded and re-compiled every time the CMake build folder is cleared.
 Should you want to force a re-download and re-compile of a specific external, you can simply remove that directory from the appropriate subfolder in

 build/ext.
 Should you want to force a re-download and re-compile of all externals, just remove the

 Hifi uses CMake to generate build files and project files for your platform.

 In order for CMake to find the Qt5 find modules, you will need to set a QT_CMAKE_PREFIX_PATH environment variable pointing to your Qt installation.

 This can either be entered directly into your shell session before you build or in your shell profile (e.g.: ~/.bash_profile, ~/.bashrc, ~/.zshrc - this depends on your shell and environment).

 The path it needs to be set to will depend on where and how Qt5 was installed.
 For example: